biocore/qiime/doc/scripts/summarize_taxa_through_plots.rst

 **Description:**

-The steps performed by this script are:

-1. Summarize OTU by Category
+The steps performed by this script are: Summarize OTU by Category (optional, pass -c); Summarize Taxonomy; and Plot Taxonomy Summary

-2. Summarize Taxonomy

-3. Plot Taxonomy Summary

 **Usage:** :file:`summarize_taxa_through_plots.py [options]`